What Is It?

 When To Call A Professional

 Call for emergency medical assistance whenever anyone is unconscious or obviously disoriented.
 Severe insulin reactions can be fatal, so it is important to seek treatment immediately.

 People with diabetes should contact their doctors promptly if they experience frequent episodes of hypoglycemia.
 They may need to adjust their daily doses of medications, meal plans and/or exercise program.

 Nondiabetic people who experience symptoms of hypoglycemia should contact their doctors for evaluation of the problem.

 In people with diabetes, the outlook is excellent if they follow their prescribed insulin dosage, recommended diet and exercise guidelines.

 Most patients with insulinomas can have them removed successfully by surgery.
-However, in about 15% of these patients, the insulinoma is cancerous and has spread, so it cannot be removed completely.
+However, in a small percent of these patients, the insulinoma cannot be completely removed.
 These patients may still suffer from hypoglycemia after surgery.

 Most patients with other forms of hypoglycemia can be treated successfully with changes in diet.

 National Institute of Diabetes & Digestive & Kidney Disorders

 Building 31, Room 9A04